tnwei/python-rle/README.md

 # python-rle

 Run-length encoding [(wikipedia link)](https://en.wikipedia.org/wiki/Run-length_encoding) for data analysis in Python.
-Install with `pip install python-rle`.
+Install with `pip install python-rle` or `conda install -c tnwei python-rle`.
 No dependencies required other than `tqdm` for visualizing a progress bar.

 ## Usage